bollo35/verbose-intro-to-git/git-part001.md

 I will also assume that you're using git-bash if you're on Windows.

-Suggestion for windows users: To follow along in this tutorial, go to your Documents folder, right-click and left-click on "Git-Bash here" (or something similar).
+Windows Users: To follow along in this tutorial, go to your Documents folder, right-click and then select "Git Bash Here."

 There are also a few things you should set up before you start using git:
 ```